-The recession of Gums is the process in which the boundary of the gum tissue that surrounds the teeth moves away or pulls back, revealing more of the tooth or the tooth’s root.
-When your gums start to recede, the pockets or gaps will be formed.
+The recession of gums is the process in which the boundary of the gum tissue that surrounds the teeth moves away or pulls back, revealing more of the tooth or the tooth’s root.
+When your gums start to Receding Gums Bottom Front Teeth, the pockets or gaps will be formed.
 When gum recession happens, “pockets,” or gaps, form between the teeth and gum line, creating a space for bacteria to enhance production.
 If you can’t treat it for a long time, it can damage the teeth’ supporting tissue and bone structures very badly, and your teeth may lose.
+Nature’s Smile can be a valuable ally in addressing gum recession and preventing further complications.

 Gum recession is not somewhat you want to overlook.
 If you observe that your gums are receding, immediately make an appointment with your dentist.
 Some treatments can patch up the gum and prevent further damage.